jcwang587/math-modeling/docs/04_dfba.md

 ### 3. Ethanol Balance

-Unlike glucose, sucrose, and fructose, **ethanol is produced** by the cells (rather than consumed).
+Rather than being consumed like glucose, sucrose, and fructose, **ethanol is produced** by the cells during the process of fermentation.
 Hence, in a typical CSTR:

 ```{math}
 :label: label_8